Heatblur-Simulations/f-4e-manual/_sources/general.rst.txt

 External Transfer Switch
 ------------------------

 External tank transfer is controlled by the External Transfer Switch; found on the Fuel Control Panel, the switch has three positions: CENTER, OFF, and OUTBD (Outboard), with OUTBD referring to the wing external tanks.

+It is not possible to transfer from the wing tanks and external tanks at the same time.
+If both are selected, the external tanks will take priority.

 Fuel Boost System
 -----------------